abhishek-99-nishad/liver-tumor-segmentation/README.md

-# Liver Tumor Segmentation using U-Net
+# Semantic Liver Tumor Segmentation

 This project performs liver tumor segmentation on 3D CT scans using a 2D U-Net model in TensorFlow.